An innovative energy alternative for regional customers

-Fifty-two sites were identified that meet the required eligibility criteria.
+For the roll-out of fifty-two SPS as part of Round 1, various sites were identified that met the required eligibility criteria.
 These locations are serviced by more than 230km of overhead distribution powerlines - that’s four kilometres of powerline per property, all of which needs to be replaced at a significant cost in the coming year.

 Participants also come from a more varied energy consumption background, allowing us to deploy a more diverse set of SPS configurations and sizes.